John Wesley University Financial Policy and Payments

 High Point, NC 27265

-- Financial Aid – (Pell Grants, SEOG, Direct Loans, or John Wesley Scholarships) will post to the student’s account during the first two weeks of classes of any given Semester.
+- Financial Aid – (Pell Grants, SEOG, Direct Loans, or John Wesley Scholarships) will typically post to the student’s account during the first two weeks of classes of any given Semester.
 Any amount not covered by financial aid must be paid by cash, check, or credit card before the first day of class.
+This may be calculated by subtracting the amount of financial aid offered for the fall semester on your award letter with your semester’s billing statement on your KanopySIS.

 - Third Party Contributions – (church, corporation, friends, and relatives) must be paid in the Business Office one week before the first day of class.
-The student must pay tuition and fees first, and then he/she will be reimbursed after receipt of third party contribution.
+The donor should also send a letter, on official letterhead, clarifying the recipient of the funding, the amount of the funding, what charges to which the funding is allowed to be applied, and what semesters to which the funding may be applied.
+The letter must also state the name, direct e-mail address and direct phone number to contact the donor.
+The student must pay tuition and fees first, (unless otherwise stated on the letter), and then the student will be reimbursed after receipt of third party contribution.
 Promise of contribution is unacceptable.

 - Tuition Reimbursement – employers or the military may pay on a retroactive basis only.
 That is, the student must pay tuition and fees (for the Session) first, and then receive reimbursement from the employer.
 If the payment comes directly to John Wesley U after the class is over, the amount will be reimbursed to the student.